UBC-MDS/programming-in-python-for-data-science/chapters/en/module8.md

 <exercise id="8" title="More Arrays Questions">

-Below is an array saved in an object named `hurray`:
+Use the following array named `hurray` to answer the next set of questions.
 ```python
 array([[ 0,  1,  2],
        [ 3,  4,  5],